-- (a) The secured bank overdrafts, banker's acceptances, usance letter of credits and term loans are secured on the following: - (i) Charge over the leasehold land and factory buildings of the Group as disclosed in Note 3 to the financial statements; and - (ii) Corporate guarantee by the Company. - (b) The unsecured bills payable and bank overdrafts are guaranteed by the Company. - (c) The term loans are repayable by monthly installments over 2 to 4 years (2013: 2 to 5 years).
+- (a) The bank borrowings are secured on the following: - (i) Charge over the leasehold land and factory buildings of the Group as disclosed in Note 3 to the financial statements; and - (ii) Corporate guarantee by the Company. - (b) The unsecured bills payable and bank overdrafts are guaranteed by the Company.